dinkelk/stocker/README.md

 ![Portfolio Value Over Time](doc/images/figure_1.png?raw=true "Portfolio Value Over Time")

 This single result is promising, but it only represents one possible outcome.
-The volatility of these underlying investments may perform much differently on subsequent runs.
+The volatility of the underlying investments may produce much different results on subsequent runs.
 To get an idea of how this portfolio performs on average, we need to run this scenario many more times.
 The following code uses the Monte Carlo class to run 400 simulations of the scenario and compare the results to our savings goal of 1 million dollars:

 ```
-mc = stocker.Monte_Carlo(retirement_scenario)
+mc = Monte_Carlo(retirement_scenario)
 mc.run(n=400)
 print(mc.results(goal=1000000))
 ```